-My main expertise is Gilgamesh, an epic written c.
+Gilgamesh is an epic written c.
 3,000 years ago.
 When the poet Rainer Marie Rilke first read it in 1916, he said: “I feel that it concerns me.”
 He was not alone.
-Countless readers since then have had the same experience: millennia after its composition, and in a myriad different ways, Gilgamesh continues to concern us.
+Countless readers since then have had the same experience: millennia after its composition, and in myriad different ways, Gilgamesh continues to concern us.

 A tale of love and loss